Professional Continuing Education (CE Hours)

 Current Offerings:

-This program offers a systematic training in formal mindfulness practices over the course of seven days in a retreat container, supported by teachers in the Insight Meditation Tradition.
+This program offers a systematic training in formal mindfulness practices over the course of five days in a retreat container, supported by teachers in the Insight Meditation Tradition.
 Teachings are appropriate for healthcare professionals as well as the general public.
 Healthcare professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to clients or patients

 Descripton: